gatsbyjs/gatsby/docs/docs/eslint.md

 > In short, A11Y means “accessibility”

-The [A11Y Project](https://a11yproject.com/) focuses in reinforcing accessibility in your code, ensuring your new Gatsby project can be used effectively by those with visual or auditory impairment.
-This plugin helps you remember to include alternative text to image tags, [ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) props, and eliminating redundant role properties.
-Accessibility is often overlook, and by doing so can hinder the ability to provide a phenomenal user experience.
+The [eslint-plugin-jsx-a11y](https://github.com/evcohen/eslint-plugin-jsx-a11y) tool is an accessibility linter for your code, helping you develop more inclusive Gatsby projects.
+This plugin encourages you to include alternative text for image tags, validates [ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) props, and eliminates redundant role properties, among other things.

+Accessibility is often overlooked, and by developing with it in mind we can provide a phenomenal user experience.
 Including this plugin and its recommended rule set reduces the time required to implement accessibility by reminding you throughout development.

 ### Running ESLint with a Script